clojure/clojurescript/samples/repl2/README.md

 # Long-Polling browser-connected REPL

-This sample applition demonstrates how to use the long-polling browser-connected REPL.
+This sample application demonstrates how to use the long-polling browser-connected REPL.
 This is a work in progress and may not be the final approach that we take.